randomqweasdzxc/ab--node---js/README.md

    - draw a squares
    - at random position
    - for each client
-   - new clients load olders clients if they exit
+   - new clients draw connected clients
    - sqares pop when client disconnect
 ## - "dependencies": { }
    - "express": "^4.17.1",